ChangeYourStrings

 Regular Slinky, the baseline

 Built since 1962, Regular Slinky is the reference voicing against which the other four lines are judged.
 Nickel-plated steel wrap, tin-plated hex-core steel on the plain strings, no coating.
-It's the sound on most of the last 60 years of rock, blues, country, and session records.
-Slash, John Mayer, Jimmy Page, Jerry Garcia, and every gigging rock player of the 70s-90s played some version of this set at some point.
+It's the sound on most of the last 60 years of rock, blues, country, and session records, and the set generations of gigging rock players started on.
+(For who's documented on which Ernie Ball line, see the artist roster pages; we keep per-artist claims sourced there.)

 When to pick it: almost always, unless you have a specific reason to pick a different line.